wting/autojump/README.md

         j foo

--   Jump To A Child Directory:
+-   Jump To A Directory That Contains `foo`, Preferring Child Directories:

-    Sometimes it's convenient to jump to a child directory (sub-directory of current directory) rather than typing out the full name.
+      If a child directory that contains `foo` exists, you can prioritize that over other matches in the databases via

-        jc bar
+        jc foo

 -   Open File Manager To Directories (instead of jumping):